Celsius Holdings

 Myth Reality

-Celsius is just another fad energy drink The brand has grown consistently for over a decade, survived multiple near-death experiences, and now has the distribution infrastructure of a major CPG company
+Celsius is just another fad energy drink Celsius has been compounding for more than a decade, survived multiple near-death moments, and now operates with major CPG-grade distribution infrastructure.

-The 2024 revenue slowdown signals growth is over The slowdown was primarily driven by PepsiCo inventory normalization.
-Celsius contributed 30% of all category growth and increased category share by 160 basis points to 11.8% in 2024, with total distribution points increasing 37%.
+The 2024 revenue slowdown signals growth is over The slowdown was largely inventory normalization at PepsiCo, not a collapse in demand.
+In 2024, Celsius contributed 30% of all category growth, gained 160 basis points of share to 11.8%, and total distribution points increased 37%.

-Alani Nu and Rockstar acquisitions are risky While the core CELSIUS brand's retail sales increased 13% YoY, Alani Nu surged 114%.
-The acquisitions address different consumer segments and provide portfolio diversification.
+The Alani Nu and Rockstar acquisitions are too risky The core CELSIUS brand’s retail sales were up 13% year over year, while Alani Nu grew 114%.
+The acquisitions broaden the portfolio across different consumer segments and reduce reliance on a single brand.

 Risk Factors

-Category Deceleration: If the energy drink category's growth slows significantly, Celsius's premium valuation becomes harder to justify.
+Category Deceleration: If energy drink growth slows materially, Celsius’s valuation becomes harder to support, especially after the portfolio expansion.

-Regulatory Risk: Energy drinks face ongoing scrutiny regarding caffeine content and marketing to younger consumers.
-Regulatory changes could impact the category.
+Regulatory Risk: Energy drinks face ongoing scrutiny around caffeine levels and marketing to younger consumers.
+Changes in regulation could reshape how the category is sold and advertised.

 XI.
 Looking Ahead: The Road to Category Leadership